Prosthodontic Dentistry of Washington, DC

 These are just a few kitchen items that you should avoid if you want to save your teeth.
 Some foods may be more tempting than others, but at the end of the day, one little snack isn’t worth a busted tooth!

-If you experience a dental emergency, call our office at Washington Office Phone Number 202-244-2101 to schedule an appointment.
+If you experience a dental emergency, call our office at Prosthetic Dentistry of Washington D.C.
+Phone Number 202-244-2101 to schedule an appointment.

 You may have heard in the past that dental implants are one of the most effective ways to replace missing or damaged teeth.
 Dental implants are a great option for a lot of different situations, but when is getting a dental implant the best option for you?
 There are a few circumstances where receiving an implant might be the best option for improving your smile.